 It can only be the Rio Carnival, the world’s most famous celebration that attracts around 2 million people all ready to party hard on the streets of Rio.

-So check out our guide to surviving the Rio Carnival.
+Check out our guide to surviving the Rio Carnival.
 It’s full of advice and tantalising tips to help you make the most of every single sequinned-head-dress, street-party-dancing, samba-moves-busting minute.

 Carnivaaaaaal! | Image by Leandro's World Tour